 Create cross-origin verification page

 There are some cases when third-party cookies will not be available.
 Certain browser versions do not support third-party cookies and, if they do, they may be disabled in a user's settings.
-You can use Auth0.js in your application on a dedicated page to handle cases when third-party cookies are disabled.
-This page must be served over SSL.

 Create a page in your application that instantiates